 General Admission Requirements

 All applicants for admission to the Cratis D. Williams School of Graduate Studies must hold a baccalaureate degree from a college or university of recognized standing and must have an undergraduate background appropriate for the proposed graduate program.
-In addition, all applicants must submit scores from the Graduate Record Examination (GRE), a resume, personal statement, and three letters of recommendation.
+In addition, all applicants must submit scores from the Graduate Record Examination (GRE), a resume, a personal statement, and three letters of recommendation.

 Minimum requirements include: